 “Importantly, indoor tanning is a behavior that individuals can change.
 In conjunction with the findings on melanoma, our results for BCC indicate that reducing indoor tanning could translate to a meaningful reduction in the incidence of these two types of skin cancer,” said Leah M. Ferrucci, first author of the paper and a postdoctoral fellow at the School of Public Health.
 In the United States alone, an estimated 30 million people use indoor tanning beds each year, with young women being the most likely to engage in the behavior.
 Ferrucci and co-authors concluded that both policy-based restrictions (such as legislation recently passed in California that bans use by minors), as well as behavioral interventions are needed to reduce indoor tanning.
 The research team interviewed more than 750 people under the age of 40 with BCC and without.
 For the subjects who used indoor tanning beds, the researchers evaluated the frequency, duration, types of tanning devices used, the number of burns suffered from tanning and the age at which the person started tanning.
 Other members of the research team were Brenda Cartmel, Annette M. Molinaro, David J. Leffell and Allen E. Bale, from the Yale Schools of Public Health and Medicine and Yale Cancer Center.

-This Article was submitted by Denise Laraine Meyer, on Friday, June 22, 2012.
+This article was submitted by Denise Meyer on June 22, 2012.